ucldc/ucldc-docs/docs/dams/faq.md

 ### <a name="faq5">5.
 What was the vision for a systemwide DAMS and where did it come from?</a>

-The vision for a systemwide DAMS--as well as for the UCLDC platform as a whole--was arrived at through a systemwide planning process over approximately six years and comprising various task forces and committees (DLSTF1, DLSTF2, NGTS New Modes of Access, and NGTS POT1).
+The vision for a systemwide DAMS--as well as for the UCLDC platform as a whole--was arrived at through a systemwide planning process over approximately six years and comprising various task forces and committees (<a href="http://libraries.universityofcalifornia.edu/sopag/activities-and-groups">DLSTF1, DLSTF2, NGTS New Modes of Access, and NGTS POT1</a>).

 By 2009-2010, broad consensus had emerged that a systemwide solution was needed for the description and management of digital content, with a particular and acute urgency around unique digital content owned and stewarded by the libraries: images, texts, and A/V materials predominantly (but by no means entirely) held by special collections and archives.
 Without such a solution, several of the libraries had found that they were unable to generate, steward, and provide access to their digital collections on an ongoing basis.

-This situation was seen as a serious threat not only to the libraries’ ability to independently serve their researchers, but also to the vision of a “UC Libraries Digital Collection”: a coordinated, combined digital collection that would showcase the riches of the libraries to users worldwide, as envisioned in a paper by the UC Libraries Collection Development Committee.
+This situation was seen as a serious threat not only to the libraries’ ability to independently serve their researchers, but also to the vision of a “UC Libraries Digital Collection”: a coordinated, combined digital collection that would showcase the riches of the libraries to users worldwide, as envisioned in <a href="http://libraries.universityofcalifornia.edu/groups/files/cdc/docs/uc_collection_concept_paper_endorsed_ULs_2009.08.13.pdf">a paper by the UC Libraries Collection Development Committee</a>.

 ### <a name="faq6">6.
 How was the UCLDC model determined and why was Nuxeo selected as the shared DAMS?</a>